mateodelnorte/servicebus/README.md

   module.exports.bus = bus;
 ```

- Middleware may defined one or two functions to modify incoming or outgoing messages:
+ Middleware may define one or two functions to modify incoming or outgoing messages:

 ```
 ...